briancaffey/flux-plugin-for-g-assist/README.md

 - **Seamless backend switching** - automatically chooses between NIM and InvokeAI based on configuration
 - **High-performance image-to-image generation** with minimal latency

+### InvokeAI and ComfyUI Integration
+- **Upload screenshots to local InvokeAI or ComfyUI server** for image-to-image workflows
+- **Flux Kontext generation** using uploaded images as reference
+- **Automatic queueing**
+- **Processor control** - pause and resume InvokeAI processing queues
+- **VRAM management** - empty model cache to free up memory
+- **Status monitoring** - check InvokeAI and ComfyUI service health and version and system stats

 ### Smart Configuration
 - **Flexible URL configuration** - works with local servers or NVIDIA hosted endpoints
 - **Automatic API key validation** - ensures proper NVIDIA API key format
 - **Configurable output directories** for generated images
-- **Board management** for InvokeAI gallery organization
+- **Desktop wallpaper** settings optimized using fit or fill method based on image size

 ### Example Commands
 - "hey flux, generate an image of a cyberpunk city at night"
+- "/flux generate an image of a cat piloting a spaceship, aspect ratio 1:1, 40 steps"
-- "hey flux, start the Flux dev NIM server"
+- "/flux start the Flux dev NIM server"
+- "hey flux, stop the flux kontext nim server"
-- "hey flux, use kontext to make it a cartoon style" (does image-to-image generation using latest screenshot taken with NVIDIA screenshot shortcut - automatically chooses between Flux Kontext NIM and InvokeAI backends)
+- "hey flux, use kontext to make it a cartoon style" (does image-to-image generation with Flux Kontext using latest screenshot taken with NVIDIA screenshot shortcut)
+- "hey flux, what is the status of comfyui?"
 - "hey flux, empty the InvokeAI model cache to free up VRAM"
-- "hey flux, Check if the NIM server is running"
+- "hey flux, Check if the Flux Dev NIM server is running"
+- "/flux is the flux kontext nim running?"

 ## Before You Start
 Make sure you have:
-- Windows PC
+- Windows PC with Windows 11 (22H1 or later) with GeForce RTX GPU (supported hardware details: [https://docs.nvidia.com/nim/visual-genai/1.2.0/support-matrix.html#supported-hardware](https://docs.nvidia.com/nim/visual-genai/1.2.0/support-matrix.html#supported-hardware))
 - Python 3.12 or higher
-- G-Assist installed on your system
+- NVIDIA App with Project G-Assist installed on your system
-- pywin32 >= 223
-- Pillow >= 10.0.0 (for image manipulation)
-- Basic knowledge of Python

-💡 **Tip**: Use a virtual environment to keep your plugin dependencies isolated from other Python projects!
+## Installation Guide Quickstart

-## Installation Guide
+## Full Installation Guide for Developers

 ### Step 1: Get the Files
 Clone this repository